lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 ```

-There are prefilled libraries of stopwords in nltk.
+There are prefilled libraries of stopwords in nltk so let's import the list.

 ```
-import nltk
 from nltk.corpus import stopwords
 ```